JordanRL/Fermat/docs/index.md

     In general, you should try to use consumers of the `SeriesProvider` first, such as the various distributions, or the `StatsProvider`.

-For this reason, you should limit your requested precision to the smallest value which will still work for your intended application.
+For this reason, you should limit your requested scale to the smallest value which will still work for your intended application.

 ### Some Types of Math Require Assumptions